dletterle/Stock-Analysis/README.md

 Dataset was downloaded
 Dataset was saved as macro "xslm"
-General subroutine MacroCheck was ran to make sure VBA is running correctly Original file uploaded to GitHub
+General subroutine MacroCheck was ran to make sure VBA is running correctly Test Message ran with "Hello World!" in message box to check for correct syntax and macro enabled Original file uploaded to GitHub
-Created data headers utilizing Range() and Cell() methods Uploaded file to GitHub
+Created data headers utilizing Range() and Cell() methods Practiced cell and range method by switching cell(3,1) to range(A3) Uploaded file to GitHub
 Added a row of white space
 Created loop to calculate total volume and year